Elsie MacGill: Awards, honours, and legacy

-MacGill's paper, Factors Affecting the Mass Production of Aeroplanes, won the Gzowski Medal from the Engineering Institute of Canada in 1941.
+In 1941, MacGill's paper, Factors Affecting the Mass Production of Aeroplanes, won the Gzowski Medal from the Engineering Institute of Canada.

 In 1953, she was one of only 50 people, and the only woman, to have her picture in the exclusive Gevaert Gallery of Canadian Executives to honour her contributions and influence.

-In 1953 the Society of Women Engineers (in the U.S.) presented her with its Achievement Award "in recognition of her meritorious contributions to aeronautical engineering," the first time the Award was given outside the United States.
+In 1953, the Society of Women Engineers (in the U.S.) presented her with its Achievement Award "in recognition of her meritorious contributions to aeronautical engineering," the first time the Award was given outside the United States.

-MacGill was awarded the Centennial Medal by the Canadian government in 1967, and the Order of Canada in 1971 for "services as an aeronautical engineering consultant and as a member of the Royal Commission on the Status of Women."
-She received an honorary Doctor of Law degree from the University of Toronto in 1973 and an honorary Doctor of Science degree from the University of Windsor in 1976.
-The Ninety-Nines awarded her the Amelia Earhart Medal in 1975; and in 1979 the Ontario Association of Professional Engineers presented her with their gold medal.
-She also received the Queens' Silver Jubilee Medal in 1977.
+In 1973, she received the Julian Smith Medal from the Engineering Institute of Canada (1973).

+In 1975, the Ninety-Nines awarded her the Amelia Earhart Medal in 1975.

+In 1979, the Ontario Association of Professional Engineers presented her with their gold medal.

+Hall of Fame inductions

+In 1980, she was inducted into the University of Toronto Engineering Hall of Distinction (1980).

-In 1983 MacGill was inducted into Canada's Aviation Hall of Fame, and in 1992 she was a founding inductee in the Canadian Science and Engineering Hall of Fame in Ottawa.
+In 1983, MacGill was inducted into Canada's Aviation Hall of Fame.

+In 1992, she was a founding inductee in the Canadian Science and Engineering Hall of Fame in Ottawa.

+In 2012, she was inducted into the Women in Aviation International Pioneer Hall of Fame.

+Cultural and public recognition

-Her life story is part of the documentary Rosies of the North (1999).
+In 1999, she was featured in the documentary Rosies of the North (1999).

-In 2016, she was chosen as one of five outstanding women "on the short list to be chosen as the iconic Canadian woman to be featured on the next series of banknotes".
+In 2016, she was short-listed as a finalist for the Bank of Canada series of banknotes honouring iconic Canadian women.

-In 2019, the Lakehead District School Board approved Ecole Elsie MacGill Public School as the name of the elementary school, then still under construction, which would replace Agnew H. Johnston and Edgewater Park public schools when it opens in September 2020.

-Also in 2019, Elsie MacGill was the honoree of a Canada Post stamp as part of the "Canadians in Flight" series.
+In 2019, MacGill was the honoree of a Canada Post stamp as part of the "Canadians in Flight" series.

-In the same year, 2019, MacGill was the subject of a biography for young readers published by Scholastic Canada.
+In 2019, MacGill was the subject of a biography for young readers, Meet Elsie MacGill, published by Scholastic Canada.

 In October 2020, MacGill was the topic of a Heritage Minute short film honouring her achievements in the Second World War.

-In September 2021 Elsie MacGill Secondary School of the Halton District School Board in Milton, Ontario opened.

-In 2022, the Thunder Bay squadron of the Royal Canadian Air Cadets was renamed "70 'Elsie MacGill' Royal Canadian Air Cadet Squadron."

 In 2023, The Royal Canadian Mint created a commemorative circulating loonie entitled "Honouring Elsie MacGill".

+Named institutions and commemorations

+École Elsie MacGill Public School, Lakehead District School Board (approved 2019; opened 2020).

+Elsie MacGill Secondary School, Halton District School Board (opened 2021).

+Royal Canadian Air Cadets squadron renamed "70 'Elsie MacGill' Royal Canadian Air Cadet Squadron" (2022).

+Commemorative circulating loonie issued by the Royal Canadian Mint, “Honouring Elsie MacGill” (2023).